-- Most new patients will have their eyes dilated with eye drops after the orthoptics examination.
+- Most new patients will have their eyes dilated with eye drops during the orthoptics examination.
 You should expect to spend about 30 to 60 minutes in the waiting room as the eye drops take effect.
 The orthoptist will then do another examination after the eyes have dilated.

-- Dilation will blur vision and make the eyes sensitive to light.
+- Dilation will temporarily blur vision and make the eyes sensitive to light.
 If possible, you should consider bringing a pair of sunglasses to the appointment.
 You might also want to bring a small number of toys or books to help children pass the time waiting for dilation.

 - Follow-up visits will be scheduled based on the results of the initial examination.
 These are usually shorter examinations that do not require eye drops.